MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - You cannot selectively choose policies and settings to copy.
 All policies (the **Global** policy and any scoped policies) are automatically selected to be copied, and all settings that are supported as label policy settings are copied.
 If you already have a label policy with the same name, it will be overwritten with the policy settings in the Azure portal.

 - Some advanced client settings are not copied because for the Azure Information Protection unified labeling client, these are supported as *label advanced settings* rather than policy settings.
-You can configure these label advanced settings with [Microsoft Purview compliance portal PowerShell](rms-client/clientv2-admin-guide-customizations.md#configuring-advanced-settings-for-the-client-via-powershell).
+You can configure these label advanced settings with [Security & Compliance PowerShell](rms-client/clientv2-admin-guide-customizations.md#configuring-advanced-settings-for-the-client-via-powershell).
 The advanced client settings that are not copied:

     - [LabelbyCustomProperty](/previous-versions/azure/information-protection/rms-client/client-admin-guide-customizations#migrate-labels-from-secure-islands-and-other-labeling-solutions)
     - [LabelToSMIME](/previous-versions/azure/information-protection/rms-client/client-admin-guide-customizations#configure-a-label-to-apply-smime-protection-in-outlook)

 - Unlike label migration where subsequent changes to labels are synchronized, the **Copy policies** action doesn't synchronize any subsequent changes to your policies or policy settings.
 You can repeat the copy policy action after making changes in the Azure portal, and any existing policies and their settings will be overwritten again.
-Or, use the Set-LabelPolicy or Set-Label cmdlets with the *AdvancedSettings* parameter from Office 365 Security & Compliance Center PowerShell.
+Or, use the Set-LabelPolicy or Set-Label cmdlets with the *AdvancedSettings* parameter from Security & Compliance PowerShell.

 - The **Copy policies** action verifies the following for each policy before it is copied: